-Interior is structured in few parts.
+The Interior is structured in a few parts.
 The first and the innermost consists of the large-scale Kachelofen, constructed as a long, horizontal, heated bench and a vertical tower.
 This tower also forms a spatial pocket where the bathroom is hidden.
 The Kachelofen is the largest in North America and was researched and developed in close collaboration with a local mason.
-It also serves as the radiant heat source for the space in winter.
+It also serves as the radiant heat source for space in winter.

-Also there is a space between the windows and the stove.
+Also, there is a space between the windows and the stove.
 It provides an open area for ever-changing seating patterns.
 Therefore, the lights are held-up on the old tin ceiling with magnets, allowing the lighting patterns to change and follow different seating arrangements throughout the year.

-Architects added two main elements, but apart from that they avoided any form of additional cladding, trimming or wall coverings.
-The whole renovation consisted mainly of removing the various floor, wall and ceiling surfaces that had accumulated over the years and made the space and its relationship to the older house, more legible.
+Architects added two main elements, but apart from that, they avoided any form of additional cladding, trimming, or wall coverings.
+The whole renovation consisted mainly of removing the various floor, wall, and ceiling surfaces that had accumulated over the years and made the space and its relationship to the older house, more legible.

 Architect: Davidson Rafailidis